We, as modern workers, spend an inordinate amount of time sitting at a desk. Shouldn’t it be a place that inspires us?

 - Goulet Guests: Spotlight on Ana Reinert

 Occasionally, companies will contact us and offer products free of charge for us to review and giveaway to readers.
 We do our best to review them honestly, without bias, to help readers make the best choices about products.
 We will include a disclaimer if a product was given to us free of charge for review purposes but know that, should we forget, it is human error and not an attempt to obfuscate its origins.
 We do receive ad revenue in the form of ad sponsorship and the occasional sponsored post and those will be indicated accordingly.

 The Well-Appointed Desk also participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.
 Anytime a reader clicks through to Amazon and makes a purchase to a product listed on this blog, we, as Amazon Associates, earn a small commission from qualifying purchases.

 Also, the FTC would like me to remind you that Ana used to be an employee of Hallmark Cards, Inc. If any mention of Hallmark is made here, it is done as a personal expression and in no reflects the company’s views, opinions or policies.
-Ana currently works at Victorian Trading Company as a product designer.
+Ana also used to work at Victorian Trading Company as a product designer.
 Any Victorian Trading Company products reviewed here are my opinion and the company has not paid for placement.
 All opinions are our own.

 Thanks for visiting!